One of the most important things that you need to do as a freelance business owner is to pay your quarterly taxes.

-- Interest will accrue on any unpaid tax from the due date of the return until the date of payment in full.
+- Interest will accrue on any unpaid tax from the due date of the return until you make the payment in full.
 The interest rate is the federal short-term rate plus 3 percent, and interest compounds daily.

-- If you owe tax and then don’t file on time, there’s also a penalty for not filing on time.
-The failure-to-file penalty is usually five percent of the tax owed for each month, or part of a month that your return is late, up to a maximum of 25%.
+- If you owe taxes and then don’t file by the deadline, there’s also a penalty for not filing on time.
+The failure-to-file penalty is usually 5 percent of the tax owed for each month, or part of a month that your return is late, up to a maximum of 25%.